uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Customers should tell HMRC about their other taxable income.
 This includes miscellaneous income like casual earnings, commission or freelance income.

 Customers can use their software to submit different types of other income.
-This includes information about business receipts, all other income received while abroad, overseas income and gains, chargeable foreign benefits and gifts and omitted foreign income.
+This includes information about business receipts, all other income received while outside the UK, foreign income and gains, chargeable foreign benefits and gifts and omitted foreign income.

 The software can use the following endpoints to enable customers to: